Geni-96/Realtime-transcriptions-demo/README.md

 ## Testing

 - Install dependencies with `npm install` in the repository root and `npm install --prefix server` (or `npm ci --prefix server`) for the backend helpers.
 - Run unit tests locally with `npm test`.
-The suite exercises both tab and microphone capture flows and is ready to drop into a future GitHub Actions workflow.
+The suite exercises both tab/mic capture flows and verifies the engine selector logic.

 ## Continuous Integration